 However, to get a rough idea of what your compensation figure might be, you can try our claims calculator.
 Your solicitor will also be able to give you some guidance on this, and will keep you updated as your claim progresses.

-Below we’ve broken the claims process down into three simple steps.
-During your claim, a lot of the paperwork will be handled by your solicitor, so you don’t need to worry about being left out of your depth.
+We’ve broken the claims process down into three simple steps below.
+During your claim, a lot of the paperwork will be handled by your solicitor, so you don’t need to worry about being out of your depth.
+The process will be governed by the rules of the personal injury Pre-Action Protocol – until any formal court proceedings commence (if at all).

 Your solicitor will have a lot of experience helping people to make personal injury claims, so they’ll make sure you get the right amount of compensation.